LewisDyer/StochasticGames/timelog.md

 01/12/20 | 3.5 hours | Improved strategy generation notes, wrote up questions for supervisor meeting, refactored conditional probabilities to improve efficiency
 02/12/20 | 1.5 hours | Supervisor meeting, added minutes and tidied up plan
 03/12/20 | 3 hours | Collected more data for multiple dice in stb12 case, started background reading on POMDPs.
 Built development version of PRISM using Cygwin, still need to edit system path to be able to access both versions of PRISM at once
+04/12/20 | 1 hours | Experimenting with McCallum's maze problem in PRISM-POMDPs